 Drew Mulligan Graduated from RADA in 1999 where he played Hamlet in his final year directed by William Gaskill.
-Since then he has worked with Declan Donnellan in Antigone at the Old Vic, spent a season at the RSC and performed in venues across the UK.
-He is currently filming with Peter Greenaway on his trilogy of films titled The Tulse Luper Suitcases.
+Since then he has starred in Peter Greenaway’s trilogy of films titled The Tulse Luper Suitcases, worked with Declan Donnellan in Antigone at the Old Vic, spent several seasons at the RSC and National Theatre and performed in venues across the UK.
+He is currently Head of Acting at The Institute of the Arts, Barcelona.

 Here is his advice for the aspiring actor.

 Always keep acting.
 It sounds obvious but the more stage time you get the better actor you will become.
 No amount of acting lessons can teach you what it is like to be in front of an audience.
 The most important tools you have as an actor are your voice and your body so you must make sure they are in the best condition possible.
 Attitude may get you some way but only for a short time and it cannot make up for being physically prepared.

 When on stage always commit to the other actors, always look at them when they are talking.
 It is the connection between the people on stage that the audience react to, and it is that which tells the story – not your own self-centred monologue.
 It is your interaction with other actors that will define you and your place in the scene or the play as a whole.
 Every word is important, make sure the audience hears them.
 They are the bricks that make up the wall of your character – no words are irrelevant they are an opportunity for actors to express themselves.
 Don’t worry about complicated objectives or clever subconscious storylines; these are red herrings.
 The obvious way to play a line is always the best; just choose a good fun action.
 Two good books to read about acting are “True and false” by David Mamet and “The actor and the target” by Declan Donnellan.
 Both directors stress simplicity and directness – the best advice possible I think.